TownWilliam/mma_sr/README.md

 My programming ability is not well so I just write the code as this paper says.
 However, even if I tried many times, I still could not get the best 24.0 BLEU-4 and other metrics result in the paper.
 I could only get the result that BLEU-4 22.5.

 Perhaps there is something goes wrong with my code.
 I could not find out whcih part in my code is false.
 If you could find out the problem in the code, I would appreciate it very much.

+I would also modify the code in the later.